 While wireless Bluetooth earbuds will work with any compatible Bluetooth-enabled device, there are some advantages to getting headphones designed with your OS in mind.
 Many wireless earbuds work best with iPhones and come with features like easier pairing or spatial audio, but what wireless earbuds work best with Android?
 It's always important to get earbuds that you find comfortable and enjoyable to listen to, but some Android-specific features are worth looking for, like a compatible app or quick pairing.
 While compatibility varies from one device to another, unlike Apple products, plenty of Android devices can take advantage of the higher-quality Bluetooth codecs (like LDAC and aptX Adaptive) available on some of our picks.

-We've tested over 800 pairs of headphones, and below are our recommendations for the best wireless earbuds for Android.
+We've tested over 275 pairs of wireless earbuds and in-ear headphones, and below are our recommendations for the best wireless earbuds for Android.
 You can also check out our recommendations for the best wireless Bluetooth earbuds, the best cheap earbuds, and the best Samsung earbuds.

 Out of the box, they have a warm sound profile suitable for most kinds of audio.
 You can fine-tune their sound using their app's graphic EQ and presets.
 They also have an active noise cancelling (ANC) feature, and combined with their memory foam ear tips, they can block out a significant amount of background noise.
 That said, some users have reported that the ear tips aren't very comfortable because they put pressure on the ear canal.